The government wants to liberalize the labor market to achieve full employment and boost the economy

 When she was Minister of Labor, Elisabeth Borne was often annoyed to see companies pushing employees close to retirement towards the exit door.
 Matignon’s objective is to raise this employment rate to 65% at the end of the five-year term.

-And Bruno Le Maire, here again, puts forward ideas: thus, last week he proposed reducing the duration of unemployment compensation for seniors – to align it with that of other workers.
+And Bruno Le Maire, here once more, puts forward ideas: thus, last week he proposed reducing the duration of unemployment compensation for seniors – to align it with that of other workers.
 If this suggestion got people talking, the tenant of Bercy then reworked it a little.
-To propose a vast plan to combat senior unemployment, with end-of-career arrangements, in which the senior employee could, for example, work 80% – four-fifths – while being paid 90% of their salary and contributing 100% for retirement.
+To propose a vast plan to combat senior unemployment, with end-of-career arrangements, in which the senior employee might, for example, work 80% – four-fifths – while being paid 90% of their salary and contributing 100% for retirement.

 It remains to be seen who would be responsible for this difference. “ Çto study », pleads Bercy.
 The CFDT is in favor of this reflection around the end of career: it even claims its authorship.
 On RTL, this Monday, Marylise Léon, the union’s number 1, quipped: “It is very good that the Minister of the Economy remembers a proposal made by the CFDT a year ago. »